Quick Links

 Additional dictation:

-I am gentle when I touch the young puppy.- Challenge your child to apply their phonic knowledge in short dictated sentences.
+I am gentle when I touch the young puppy.

 Handwriting